satamaka/Wanabin/README.md

 # Wanabin
 Building my own /bin tools, one by one.

 A work in progress.
-It currently only features 'cat', but more tools are on the way.
+It currently only features `cat`, but more tools are on the way.

 ## Build
 Just run make:

-$ 'make'
+`$ make`

 ## Contribution
 I'm just playing around for now.
 (Sorry for my dirty code.😢)